Anugraha Narayan Road railway station

-It is mainly connected to Delhi, Mumbai, Kolkata, Jaipur, Lucknow, Ahmedabad, Bhubaneswar, Indore, Pune, Bhopal, Patna, Kanpur, Ranchi, Jamshedpur and Jodhpur.
+It is mainly connected to Delhi, Mumbai, Kolkata, Jaipur, Lucknow, Ahmedabad, Bhubaneswar, Indore, Pune, Bhopal, Patna, Kanpur, Dhanbad, Ranchi, Jamshedpur and Jodhpur.

-AN Road has stoppage of 56 trains which includes Superfast, Express and Passenger trains.
+AN Road has stoppage of 56 trains which includes superfast, express and passenger trains.

 In 2019 AN Road was ranked the 10th most improved station throughout the country by scoring 796.88 out of 1000.
 The station has been provided with several passenger-friendly amenities and modern facilities.
 The waiting hall of the station has been decorated with wall paintings, and a fast food unit has been provided on platform two.
-A train display board for train information, as well as a coach induction board for coach location, has been provided at the station.
+A train display board for train information, and a coach induction board for coach location, have been provided at the station.
 People who want to visit Deo Surya Mandir and Umga Pahad, Pawai Pahad can deboard at this station.